 To the buyer, the digital goods payment process appears to be built into your website.
 The digital goods payment process occurs in a lightbox that temporarily overlays your website.

-Your buyer's digital goods payment experience depends upon two factors:
+Your buyer's digital goods payment experience depends upon these factors:

 expType and "Remember Me Cookie" present to a buyer: